Amity University, Jaipur

-Amity University, Jaipur, Rajasthan was established under Amity University Rajasthan Act 2008, and is a government-recognized University with the right to confer degrees as per Sections 2f and 22(1) of the University Grants Commission Act.
+Amity University, Jaipur is a private university located in Jaipur, Rajasthan, India.
+The university was established under "Amity University Rajasthan Act 2008" with the right to confer degrees as per Sections 2f and 22(1) of the University Grants Commission Act.

 Recognition and accreditation

 Amity University, Jaipur was established by the Government Act of 2008 of Government of Rajasthan.
 It is a private university established by the Ritnand Balved Education Foundation, New Delhi, a society registered under the Societies Registration Act, 1860.